 15. The Dallas Police Department, Dallas Fire Rescue Department, Department of Transportation Operations and the Special Events Manager may exercise the authority to ‘veto’ any aspect of the event that they feel poses an unreasonable risk of injury or danger to the public.
 While exercise of this veto should be prudent, and certainly permit event producers to revise any objectionable part of a plan, public safety must ultimately be the responsibility of the police department and fire rescue department, and related public agencies.

 16. The Dallas Police Department, as part of its planning for large events, will review a crowd disbursement plan in addition to routine security anticipation.

-17. The following official City Policy must appear in a clear and evident location within event brochures, course maps, etc. as well as announced in a appropriate time/sequence immediately before the start of the event: “PLEASE NOTE: Non-contending/slower* participants may be asked to stop along the course to allow traffic or medical/fire/police emergency vehicles to pass.
-Thank you in advance for your cooperation, City of Dallas Special Events Office.”
+17. The following official City Policy must appear in a clear and evident location within event brochures, course maps, etc. as well as announced in a appropriate time/sequence immediately before the start of the event: “PLEASE NOTE: Non-contending/slower* participants may be asked to stop along the course to allow traffic or medical/fire/police emergency vehicles to pass”. ”

 18. The Event Organizer must provide proper signage and barricades when closing streets or public sidewalks.